auyer/rcpassos.me/posts/synchronous-cicd-workflow-response-argocd/index.md

 ---

 > This will be a short one.
-> ArgoCD tracks application status in Kubernetes, usually tracking a git commit or helm chart tag.
+> ArgoCD syncronizes application status in Kubernetes, usually tracking a git commit or helm chart tag.
 > When building and deploying from a CI/CD workflow, I want an instant success/failure response.
-> This is how I did it.
+> This post describes how I did it.

 ## A Push inclined workflow

-My deployment strategy looks quite common for CI/CD systems, although a bit uncommon (as far as I know) for ArgoCD.
+My deployment strategy looks quite common for CI/CD workflows, although a bit uncommon (as far as I know) for ArgoCD.
 It is a common practice to have files updated by workflows in specific repositories or branches, and ArgoCD tracks it.
-This is not how I did it.
+This is not what I did.

 I started deploying apps to different systems, where pushing an update is far more common than expecting the system to watch a git repository.
-This is also what my team is used to.
+This more traditional method is also what my team is used to.

 I aim to keep the push-based structure running a workflow based on a push, or even a "tag/release".
-But I still want to benefit from ArgoCD auto-sync, and it's great UI.
+But I still want to benefit from ArgoCD auto-sync, and its great user interface.

 ## Describing my workflow